-Both the ETFs manages a huge sum of money, proving investors’ confidence in them.
+Both the ETFs manage a huge sum of money, proving investors’ confidence in them.
 They also have a history of 10 years and more, which means both the ETFs have seen multiple market cycles and are experienced in managing the fund during uncertain times.

-Both ETFs has a different amount of Gold associated with their units.
+Both ETFs have a different amount of Gold associated with their units.
 The Gold ETF of Nippon India can be favourable for small retail investors as each unit of the ETF resembles approximately 0.01 Gram of Gold, while SBI – ETF Gold can used by serious investors for long term Gold investing.